Battle of Tukaroi: Siege of Patna

-Akbar returns to Fatehpur Sikri
+Akbar's return to Fatehpur Sikri

 The question now came up for decision whether the campaign should be prosecuted notwithstanding the rains or postponed until the cold season.
 Opinions were divided but Akbar had no hesitation in deciding that delay could not be permitted.
 Accordingly, he organised an additional army of more than 20,000 men entrusting the supreme command to old Munim Khan who was appointed governor of Bengal.
 Raja Todar Mal and other capable officers were placed under his orders Jaunpur, Benares, Chunar and certain other territories were brought under the direct administration of the Crown and officers were appointed to govern them on behalf of Akbar.
 He resolved to return to his capital leaving the Bengal campaign to be conducted by his generals.
 Late in September while he was encamped at Khanpur in the Jaunpur district he received dispatches announcing the success of Munim Khan.
 The emperor arrived at Fatehpur Sikri on 18 January 1575 after seven months of strenuous travelling and campaigning.

 Battle

-The Mughal army marched into the capital of Bengal, Tanda (near Gaur), and Daud withdrew to Odisha.
+The Mughal army marched into the Bengal capital, Tanda (near Gaur), and Daud withdrew to Odisha.
 He had gathered a host.
-The action was forced on Munim Khan who was compelled to engage before he was ready when the Bengalis unexpectedly went on the offensive at dawn.
+The action was forced on Munim Khan who was compelled to engage before he was ready when the forces of the Bengal sultanate unexpectedly went on the offensive at dawn.

-In the early stages of the field battle the Mughal commander received several severe wounds and was knocked out and victory seemed assured to the Bengali army.
+In the early stages of the field battle the Mughal commander received several severe wounds and was knocked out.
+Victory seemed assured for the Bengal sultanate's army.
 But Akbar now commanded a flanking attack later in the day.
-The cavalry on both sides fought valiantly and but the attack from the Mughal cavalry decimated the Bengali cavalry, who fell back.
+The cavalry on both sides fought valiantly, but the attack from the Mughal cavalry decimated the Bengal sultanate cavalry, which fell back.

-Eventually the untimely death of Daud's general in the melee Gujar Khan caused the tides to change sides and brought about the total defeat of Nawab Daud who fled from the field along with 30,000 of his troops.
+Eventually the untimely death of Daud's general, Gujar Khan, in the melee caused the tide to turn and brought about the total defeat of Sultan Daud who fled from the field along with 30,000 of his troops.